 5. An online tax calculator is faster and more accurate if you know which one to use.
 That’s a big “if.”
 Only saying “Don’t use AI because it’s often wrong” doesn’t say where you will find more reliable sources.

-6. Even when AI was wrong in some nuances, its general approach was correct.
-All 4 AI chatbots followed these correct steps:
+6. AI’s general approach was correct even when it was wrong in some nuances.
+All four AI chatbots followed these correct steps:

 - Calculate how much of Social Security is taxable